 Add-ins / Toppings for your "noatmeal"

 I love my porridge with just some berries and topped with a spoonful of golden monk fruit sweetener.
-This is a brown sugar substitute - blend of erythritol and monk fruit.
+This is a brown sugar substitute - a blend of erythritol and monk fruit.
 However, any sweetener works here, from xylitol to Swerve to stevia drops.

 Here are some more ideas how you could serve it: